 • maintaining the Information Asset Register (IAR) and Record of Processing Activities (ROPA)

-• provides advice and support to the IG Leads, Information Asset Owners and the wider organisation
+• providing advice and support to the IG Leads, Information Asset Owners and the wider organisation

-• coordinate IG Team managed Requests for Information (RFIs) such as Individual Rights requests, e.g. Subject Access Requests (SARs).
+• coordinating IG Team managed Requests for Information (RFIs) such as Individual Rights requests, e.g. Subject Access Requests (SARs).

 The Information Asset Owners (IAOs) across the College have been delegated to Directors or Head of Service.
 They are responsible for enabling effective IG within their respective areas and teams, such as making decisions about how information is processed e.g. what is collected, how it is used, whom it is shared with, when it is deleted, and whether information risks are mitigated further or accepted by us.
 They: